 - In general, costs are higher for Invisalign vs. braces

 - Self-discipline is needed for the wearer to keep aligners in for at least 20–22 hours a day

-Although the Invisalign vs braces debate rages on, there’s no denying the fact that over the past 20 years, more than 4 million patients have now used Invisalign braces for better smiles in 90+ countries.
-Celebrities who have corrected their smiles inconspicuously include Oprah Winfrey, Keira Knightley, Kate Middleton, Tom Cruise and Justin Bieber.
+After going through the options above, you may wonder if Invisalign is worth it.
+Over the past 20 years, the Invisalign vs braces debate rages on as more than seven million patients have now used Invisalign for better smiles in 90+ countries.
+Celebrities who have corrected their smiles inconspicuously include Oprah Winfrey, Keira Knightley, Kate Middleton, Tom Cruise, and Justin Bieber.